GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 ### Building and executing tests

-To build and excecute all tests:
+To build and execute all tests:
 1. Run `git submodule init` from the project's root directory to initialize all test dependencies.
+1. Run `git submodule update` from the project's root directory to clone all submodules.
 1. Run `make tests`.

 By default, test execution is the final step of the `tests` build process.
 You can also execute the tests manually.